-- (h) Amendment to Offer Letter to Ajita G. Rajendra Dated February 25, 2009, incorporated by reference to the annual report on Form 10-K for the fiscal year ended December 31, 2008. - (i) Summary of Directors' Compensation, effective July 11, 2011. - (j) A. O. Smith Corporation Incentive Compensation Award Agreement, entered into with Paul W. Jones, dated November 5, 2008, incorporated by reference to the annual report on Form 10-K for the fiscal year ended December 21, 2008. - (k) A. O. Smith Corporation Senior Leadership Severance Plan, incorporated by Reference to the quarterly report for Form 10-Q for the quarter ended June 30, 2009. - (l) Form of A. O. Smith Corporation Special Retention Award Agreement, incorporated by reference to the quarterly report on Form 10-Q for the quarter ended March 31, 2011. - (m) Stockholder Agreement dated as of December 9, 2008, between A. O. Smith Corporation and each Smith Investment Company stockholder who becomes a signatory thereto, incorporated by reference to the current report on Form 8-K dated December 9, 2008. - (21) Subsidiaries. - (23) Consent of Independent Registered Public Accounting Firm. - (31.1) Certification by the Chairman and Chief Executive Officer, pursuant to Section 302 of the Sarbanes-Oxley Act, dated February 27, 2012. - (31.2) Certification by the Executive Vice-President and Chief Financial Officer, pursuant to Section 302 of the Sarbanes-Oxley Act, dated February 27, 2012. - (32.1) Written Statement of the Chief Executive Officer Pursuant to 18 U.S.C.
+- (h) Amendment to Offer Letter to Ajita G. Rajendra Dated February 25, 2009, incorporated by reference to the annual report on Form 10-K for the fiscal year ended December 31, 2008. - (i) Summary of Directors' Compensation incorporated by reference to the quarterly report on Form 10-Q for the quarter ended June 30, 2012... - (j) A. O. Smith Corporation Incentive Compensation Award Agreement, entered into with Paul W. Jones, dated November 5, 2008, incorporated by reference to the annual report on Form 10-K for the fiscal year ended December 21, 2008. - (k) A. O. Smith Corporation Senior Leadership Severance Plan, incorporated by Reference to the quarterly report for Form 10-Q for the quarter ended June 30, 2009. - (l) Form of A. O. Smith Corporation Special Retention Award Agreement, incorporated by reference to the quarterly report on Form 10-Q for the quarter ended March 31, 2011. - (m) Stockholder Agreement dated as of December 9, 2008, between A. O. Smith Corporation and each Smith Investment Company stockholder who becomes a signatory thereto, incorporated by reference to the current report on Form 8-K dated December 9, 2008. - (21) Subsidiaries. - (23) Consent of Independent Registered Public Accounting Firm. - (31.1) Certification by the Chief Executive Officer, pursuant to Section 302 of the Sarbanes-Oxley Act, dated February 27, 2013. - (31.2) Certification by the Executive Vice-President and Chief Financial Officer, pursuant to Section 302 of the Sarbanes-Oxley Act, dated February 27, 2013. - (32.1) Written Statement of the Chief Executive Officer Pursuant to 18 U.S.C.
 Section 1350. - (32.2) Written Statement of the Chief Financial Officer Pursuant to 18 U.S.C.
-Section 1350. - The following materials from A. O. Smith Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 2011 are furnished herewith, formatted in XBRL (Extensive Business Reporting Language): (i) the Consolidated Balance Sheets as of December 31, 2011 and 2010, (ii) the Consolidated Statement of Earnings for the three years ended December 31, 2011, (iii) the Consolidated Statement of Cash Flows for the three years ended December 31, 2011, (iv) the Consolidated Statement of Stockholders' Equity for the three years ended December 31, 2011 and (iv) the Notes to Consolidated Financial Statements.
+Section 1350. - (101) The following materials from A. O. Smith Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 2012 are furnished herewith, formatted in XBRL (Extensive Business Reporting Language): (i) the Consolidated Balance Sheets as of December 31, 2012 and 2011, (ii) the Consolidated Statement of Earnings for the three years ended December 31, 2012, (iii) the Consolidated Statement of Comprehensive Earnings for the three years ended December 31, 2012, (iv) the Consolidated Statement of Cash Flows for the three years ended December 31, 2012, (v) the Consolidated Statement of Stockholders' Equity for the three years ended December 31, 2012 and (vi) the Notes to Consolidated Financial Statements.